Pre and Post Survey Insights: Driving Social Change Through Data

 Knowledge Assessment Likert Scale: "Rate your understanding of [specific topic]:" 1 (No understanding) to 5 (Expert understanding) Pre: "Rate your current understanding of data analysis techniques."
 Post: "After the course, rate your understanding of data analysis techniques."
 Open-ended: "Describe your familiarity with [specific concept]."
 Pre: Current familiarity with concept Post: Familiarity after learning Skill Self-Assessment Confidence Rating: "How confident are you in performing [specific task]?"
 1 (Not at all confident) to 5 (Very confident) Pre: "Rate your confidence in creating a data visualization dashboard."
 Post: "After training, rate your confidence in creating a data visualization dashboard."
 Practical Application: "Describe a scenario where you would apply this skill."
 Pre: Initial ideas for skill application Post: Concrete plans for skill application Attitude and Motivation Agreement Scale: "I am excited about learning [course content]."
 1 (Strongly Disagree) to 5 (Strongly Agree) Pre: "I am excited about learning machine learning techniques."
 Post: "After the course, I am excited to apply machine learning techniques."
 Open-ended: "What do you hope to achieve with this new knowledge?"
 Pre: Initial goals and aspirations Post: Revised goals and concrete plans Behavior Intention Likelihood Scale: "How likely are you to use [learned skill] in your work?"
 1 (Very Unlikely) to 5 (Very Likely) Pre: "How likely are you to use data analytics in your current role?"
 Post: "After training, how likely are you to use data analytics in your work?"
 Action Planning: "What specific actions will you take to apply what you've learned?"
 Pre: Initial ideas for applying learning in work context Post: Specific, detailed plan for implementing learned skills

-Post Training Survey Guide
+Post Training Survey Questions

 Understanding Post Training Surveys